Giritale Wewa

 Reservoir

 The catchment area serves as the main water source to the reservoir and in addition to that, the water of Amban Ganga comes to the reservoir through the Elahera Dam (Arumugam, 1969).
-The embankment of the reservoir is 518.16 m long and the water is extending in an area of about 760 acres (Arumugam, 1969).
+The embankment of the reservoir is 518.16 m long and the water extends into an area of about 760 acres (Arumugam, 1969).
 The reservoir has 2 sluices and 1 spill.

 Giritale Wewa .